-There are a number of different types of aphasia, which affect people in different ways.
+There are several different types of aphasia, which affect people in different ways.

 The most common types of aphasia are:

 Broca’s aphasia or expressive aphasia is when people find it very difficult to find and say the right words, although they probably know exactly what they want to say.

 People with Broca's aphasia may only be able to say single words or very short sentences, although it’s usually possible for other people to understand what they mean.
 This can be very frustrating.

 Wernicke’s aphasia or receptive aphasia is when someone is able to speak well and use long sentences, but what they say may not make sense.
 They may not know that what they're saying is wrong, so may get frustrated when people don’t understand them.